 Parameter Description KVCFG INSTITLEPREFIX Specifies a string to include at the beginning of the tooltip for insertions.
 By default, the string inserted: is included.
 KVCFG INSTITLEFLAG Specifies whether to display the reviewer name and the revision date and time in the tooltip for insertions.
 The following values are available: RMT_OFF.
 Does not display the information with the insertion.
 RMT_AUTHOR.
 Displays the name of the reviewer who made the insertion.
 RMT_DATETIME.
 Displays the date and time of the insertion.
 RMT_AUTHORDATETIME.
 Displays the reviewer, date, and time of the insertion.
 This is the default.
 KVCFG DELTITLEPREFIX Specifies a string to include at the beginning of the tooltip for deletions.
 By default, the string deleted: is included.
-KVCFG DELTITLEFLAG Specifies whether to display the reviewer name and the revision date and time in the tooltip for deletions.
-The following values are available: RMT_OFF.
-Does not display the information with the deletion.
-RMT_AUTHOR.
-Displays the name of the reviewer who made the deletion.
-RMT_DATETIME.
-Displays the date and time of the deletion.
-RMT_AUTHORDATETIME.
-Displays the reviewer, date, and time of the deletion.
+Specifies whether to display the reviewer name and the revision date at the tooltip for deletions.
+The following values are available: • RMT_OFF.
+Does not display the information with the deletion. • RMT_AUTHOR.
+Displays the name of the reviewer who made the compact of the deletion. • RMT_DATETIME.
+Displays the date and time of the deletion. • RMT_AUTHORDATETIME.
+Displays the reviewer, date, and time deletion.
 This is the default.
-KVCFG AUTHORSTYLE N Specifies a list of HTML style attributes to apply to the changes for each reviewer.
+KVCFG AUTHORSTYLEN Specifies a list of HTML style attributes to apply to the changes for each reviewer.